quickkennedy/Garm3n-QL/README.md

 - alternate ammo position is broken when using higher clip sizes (for example the snipers SMG)
 - enabling then disabling streamer mode breaks many things
 - killstreak notification has extra space on the right
-- when payload cart has a red outline it is too big for the payload cart texture
 - loadout button overlaps with spectator health
 - overtime label sometimes breaks (still trying to find out why)
 - winpanel icons show up twice sometimes